cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   - Interpret the result as the little-endian encoding of an integer value and return the result.

--  Alternatively, G.sample\_scalar() MAY also implement uniform sampling between 1 and (G.group\_order - 1).
-(The more complex
-uniform sampling process might provide a larger side-channel attack surface for embedded systems in hostile environments.)
+-  Alternatively, if G.sample\_scalar() is not implemented according to the above recommendation, it SHALL be implemented using uniform sampling between 1 and (G.group\_order - 1).
+Note that the more complex uniform sampling process can provide a larger side-channel attack surface for embedded systems in hostile environments.

 - G.scalar\_mult(y,\_g) SHALL operate on a scalar y and a group element \_g in the internal representation of the group abstraction environment.
 It returns the value Y = encode((\_g)^y), i.e. it returns a value using the public encoding.